thisdogcodes/design-manifesto/index.md

 # My Design Manifesto

-Hello my name is lynne and this is my final manifesto for Human Computer Interactions (CS 3043).
+Hello my name is Lynne and this is my final manifesto for Human Computer Interactions (CS 3043).